ebertech/snapshot/README.txt

 Also need to be able to re-seed.

-This should also be pulled out so that the generator runs by itself without having to do script/generate
+This should also be pulled out so that the generator runs by itself without having to do script/generate (DONE)

 General pattern for any project should be

 snapshot init (which calls the snapshot generator) rake db:create